dipaloke/digitalhippo/README.md

 - Swiper : Image slider

-- Zustand : A small, fast and scalable bearbones state-management solution
+- Zustand : A small, fast and scalable bearbones state-management solution.

+- Stripe: Node library provides convenient access to the Stripe API from applications.